shwetagupta202/AI-Agent-Domination/Intelligent Email Sorter Agent/README.md

 This workflow uses an AI Agent with Google Sheets tool access to automatically categorize and log all incoming emails directly to a spreadsheet.

 ---
+## Real-World Use Cases

+**Inbox Prioritization**
+Automatically classifies incoming emails and highlights only those that require a response.

+**Sales Lead Filtering**
+Identifies sales-related emails, marks urgency, and suggests quick replies to respond faster to hot leads.

+**Support Email Triage**
+Detects support requests, categorizes priority, and logs them for easy tracking and follow-ups.

+**Founder / Coach Email Assistant**
+Filters out newsletters and low-priority emails so founders focus only on actionable conversations.

+**Shared Team Inbox Management**
+Logs all response-required emails in Google Sheets, creating visibility and accountability for teams.

+**Email Activity Logging**
+Maintains a structured record of important emails with sender details, category, and AI-suggested responses.

 ## Workflow Diagram